 Domestic uses of water:

 15 % of water is consumed for domestic purpose.
 Water is used for drinking, bathing, cooking food and washing dishes, clothes, fruits, vegetables and brushing teeth.

 Agriculture is the largest consumer of water.
 About 70% of water is used for irrigation.
 Water is necessary for gardening, farming and fisheries.
 Plants require water to grow.
 During the process of photosynthesis, they consume water.
 To yield crops, fruits, flowers, vegetables they need sufficient water, manure, sunlight and oxygen.

 Industrial uses of water:

 It is either used in creating or to cool the equipment used for creating the product.
 Industrial water is used for washing, cooling, processing, transporting, diluting or fabricating of a product.
-Maximum amount of water is used in the production of chemical, paper and food.
+The maximum amount of water is used in the production of chemical, paper and food.

 Other uses are – it is used in transportation, manufacturing, hydroelectric power, removal of body wastes, tourism and recreation.

-This was a brief on water usesin our daily life.
+This was a brief introduction to the uses of water in our daily lives.
 To know more about the uses of water download the BYJU’S – the learning app.